Carmarthen: Administrative history

+Constituency

-From 1536 until 1832, Carmarthen, as the borough town of Carmarthenshire was a Carmarthen (UK Parliament constituency), electing its own MP to the House of Commons.
+From 1536 until 1832 the borough formed the Carmarthen parliamentary constituency, electing its own MP to the House of Commons.
 By the late 18th century, Carmarthen, as one of the largest towns in Wales at the time, was the scene of a succession of hotly contested electoral contests between the Blues (Whigs) and Reds (Tories).
-These reached a climax in 1831 with the General Election fought in the midst of the Reform Crisis.
+These reached a climax in 1831 with the general election fought in the midst of the Reform Crisis.
 The contest was characterised by riots and disturbances, described as "exceptional because of their intensity and duration".

-From 1832, Carmarthen shared the borough member with Llanelli, which ultimately became dominant due to its larger population.
-The borough constituency was abolished in 1918.
-In 1966, Carmarthen attracted widespread attention following the by-election in Carmarthenshire which led to the election of Gwynfor Evans as the first Plaid Cymru MP.
+From 1832 the constituency was known as the Carmarthen District of Boroughs, or Carmarthen Boroughs, including both Carmarthen and Llanelli; the latter gradually became dominant as its population overtook Carmarthen's.
+The Carmarthen Boroughs constituency was abolished in 1918 and replaced by a county constituency called Carmarthen covering the town and surrounding rural areas.
+In a by-election in the constituency in 1966, Gwynfor Evans was elected as the first Plaid Cymru MP.
+In 2024 new constituency boundaries came into effect and it was given the Welsh name Caerfyrddin as its primary name.

-Carmarthen Town Council, established in 1974, and replacing the former Carmarthen Borough Council, consists of 18 town councillors elected from the three wards of the town.
-Its responsibilities include maintenance of the town's five parks and the town cemetery.

-There are two county electoral wards, Carmarthen Town North and South (formerly Carmarthen Town North and Carmarthen Town South) electing three councillors and Carmarthen Town West, electing two councillors to Carmarthenshire County Council.